pr2103/HacktoberFest-2021/README.md

 * For coding solutions from different platforms please make a folder inside the platform folder and give the folder the same name as it is on the platform, and in side that folder make 2 files - `Problem Statement.md` `Solution.js` (*Solution can be in any language*)
 example:
 `Leetcode -> Build array from Permutation -> Problem Statement.md Solution.js`.
 Always follow this folder structure otherwise you PR will be discarded
-* If you don't see your favourite language or
+* If you don't see your favourite programming language or your favourite platform, please create a new issue tagging the maintainers.
 * **Readme changes will be discarded straightaway.**
 * **Have patience after opening a PR, unnecessarily tagging the maintainers will lead to marking your PR as spam.
 If 2 PRs are marked as spam from one user, then they will be Blocked from further contribution to this repo.**